-Property, valuations have been undertaken during the year by Wilks Head & Eve LLP, an external firm of property valuation professionals.
-One asset was valued internally by an in house qualified valuer.
+Property valuations have been undertaken during the year by Wilks Head & Eve LLP, an external firm of property valuation professionals.
+A number of properties have also been valued internally by an in house qualified valuer.

 For the purpose of these disclosure notes, only material classes of assets have been separately identified, and all other classes have been grouped together as other operational assets.
 The different classes are valued as follows.